How to Apply

 How to Apply (Domestic Students)

 Once you have chosen a program and verified that you have met the admission requirements, you can begin your application process.
-If you would like help with this process at any time, please contact Amy Hunter, Manager of Recruitment, by phone at 1.306.585.5020, by email at firstname.lastname@example.org, or by booking an entrance counselling appointment.
+If you would like help with this process at any time, please contact our Recruitment Office, by phone at 1.306.585.5020, by email at firstname.lastname@example.org, or by booking an entrance counselling appointment.

 In order to apply for Domestic Undergraduate Admissions you must complete the following steps: